NVIDIA/NVFlare/nvflare/fuel/utils/fobs/README.rst

 The same decomposer can be registered multiple times.
 Only first one takes effect, the others are ignored with a warning message.

+Note that fobs_initialize() may need to be called if decomposers are not registered.

 Enum Types
 ----------